tkh44/react-pattern-match/README.md

 `Match` uses [`lodash.isEqual`](https://lodash.com/docs/#isEqual) to compare a given value vs one provided in the render callback.

+*From the lodash docs*
+> Performs a deep comparison between two values to determine if they are equivalent.

+  Note: This method supports comparing arrays, array buffers, booleans, date objects, error objects, maps, numbers, Object objects, regexes, sets, strings, symbols, and typed arrays.
+Object objects are compared by their own, not inherited, enumerable properties.
+Functions and DOM nodes are compared by strict equality, i.e. ===.

 **props**

 - `value`: **any** - Base value to compare against